vatsal095/Free-Swap/README.md

 # Free-Swap
 Swap without holding ETH(Gas Price)<br>
-Deploy it on ropsten and Ganache. forked uniswap and added EIP2585 in which used biconomy relayer
+Deploy it on ropsten and Ganache. forked uniswap and added EIP2585 in which used biconomy relayer which call permit function for signe the transaction.

 # Install and run
 1.git clone https://github.com/vatsal095/Free-Swap.git <br>